We are living in the age of digital where we research, socialize, get the news, work, and purchase online.

 So how did direct mail get its start?

 Believe it or not, direct mail has roots dating back thousands of years.
-The earliest known example of direct mail dates back to ancient Egypt, where scribes would send papyrus messages to citizens announcing various governmental decrees and public events.
+The earliest known example of direct mail dates back to ancient Egypt.
+At that time, scribes would send papyrus messages to citizens announcing various governmental decrees and public events.

 The Rise of Postal Services

-In 1775, Benjamin Franklin was appointed as the first Postmaster General by the Continental Congress, marking the birth of the postal system in the United States.
+In 1775, Benjamin Franklin became the first Postmaster General, appointed by the Continental Congress, marking the birth of the U.S. postal system.

-With the introduction of postage stamps and standardized rates, sending letters and packages became more accessible to the general public, paving the way for the widespread adoption of direct mail as a marketing tool.
+The introduction of postage stamps and standardized rates made sending letters and packages more accessible to the public, paving the way for direct mail to become a widely used marketing tool.

 The First Junk Mail